Detecting $k$-nonstretchability via a class of informationally complete symmetric measurements: Abstract

 \section{Abstract}

-Multipartite entanglement characterization is a core problem in quantum information theory, with several classification schemes available.
-Among these, the $k$-stretchability, recently introduced [Szalay, Quantum 3, 204 (2019)], can be used to describe multipartite entanglement structure.
-Recently, a class of symmetric measurements (informationally complete $(s,t)$-POVMs) has been proposed [Siudzi$\textrm{\'{n}}$ska, Phys.
-Rev. A \textbf{105}, 042209 (2022)] , which includes GSIC-POVMs and MUMs.
-In this work, we discuss the detection of $k$-nonstretchability based on informationally complete $(s,t)$-POVMs and obtain some $k$-nonstretchability criteria for multipartite quantum systems.
-It is shown that these criteria can identify certain $k$-nonstretchable states, and their practical applicability and advantages are illustrated through specific examples.
+Characterizing multipartite entanglement is a fundamental problem in quantum information theory.
+The concept of $k$-stretchability provides a framework for characterizing the structure of multipartite entanglement.
+We investigate $k$-nonstretchability using informationally complete $(s,t)$-positive operator-valued measures ($(s,t)$-POVMs) and derive two families of criteria.
+These criteria identify classes of $k$-nonstretchable states, and we demonstrate their applicability and advantages through explicit examples.